arsal123/rag-query-any-pdf/frontend/README.md

 ## License

-This project is part of the RAG PDF Query system.
+This project is part of the RAG Data Query system.

 ## Support